UWARG/docs/docs/bootcamp/embedded.md

 ### Hints

 - For PWM, you will need to use timer 16 to create a PWM signal.
 The signal should be at 50Hz, with an on-time ranging from 1ms - 2ms.
 To acheive this frequency, you will need to change the prescaler and period in tim.c.
 Note that the input clock frequency is 48 MHz.
+To change the duty cycle, you will need to set the compare register using the HAL library APIs.
-- Look at HAL_TIM_ and HAL_ADC_ functions to access the timers and ADCs.
+- Look at HAL_TIM_, __HAL_TIM_ and HAL_ADC_ functions to access the timers and ADCs.
 - At the top of the main.h file is the IO pin mappings.
 Use those defines when configuring your ADC and PWM ports.
 If you want to learn more about the pinout and IO configuration, you can download STM32Cube and open the bootcamp.ioc file.

 ### Git